cdellapenna/TryTerraAPITest/readme.md

    ngrok http 5000
    ```

-   Ensure that the getFreeStyleLibreData.py app and ngrok are running on the same port (5000 in this case).
+   Ensure that the localServer.py and ngrok are running on the same port (5000 in this case).

 4. **Get the ngrok URL:**
    Once ngrok is running, you will see a forwarding URL in the terminal (e.g., "https://your-ngrok-subdomain.ngrok.io").
 Go to the Terra API dashboard and select "Connections."
 Add new source and select Freestyle Libre.
 For destination select webhook, and use the forwarding link displayed in the ngrok terminal with "/webhook-endpoint" inserted at the very end.